13 children in the U.S. are diagnosed with a brain tumor every day.

-Sophie is a compassionate and caring sixteen-year-old who loves helping others, going to the beach, spending time with friends and family, and cheering on the Chicago Cubs.
+Sophie is compassionate, caring and loves helping others, going to the beach, spending time with friends and family, and cheering on the Chicago Cubs.
 In January 2006, when Sophie was eighteen months old, she was diagnosed with a brain tumor on her optic nerve which led to an additional diagnosis of Neurofibromatosis 1 – a genetic neurological disorder that developed through a mutation of her genes during childbirth.
 A week after she turned two she began chemotherapy to shrink her inoperable brain tumor.
 Over nearly two years, and after 52 sessions of chemotherapy, Sophie was deemed cancer-free.
 Although Sophie will continue to need MRIs, their frequency has diminished.

-Violet is an artistic ten-year-old girl who loves to draw characters and animals, write short stories and plays, and loves being silly with her sister.
+Violet is an artistic girl who loves to draw characters and animals, write short stories and plays, and loves being silly with her sister.
 Violet was diagnosed with a stage 2 Ependymoma of the spinal cord in May 2013, just a few weeks before her third birthday.
 She underwent an eighteen-hour surgery, which removed most of the tumor, but left her temporarily paralyzed.
 Post-surgery, Violet received intense physical therapy, learning to crawl and walk again.
 Over the next couple of years, she underwent two more tumor resection surgeries with mixed results.
 Because of the large size and location of her initial tumor, Violet has irreparable nerve damage that affects the use of her right leg.
 Although a tumor fragment is still present on her spine, it hasn’t grown in almost five years.
 Violet goes for MRI scans once a year.